-3. Revenue
+4. Revenue

-Revenue from Contracts with CustomersOn February 4, 2018, the Company adopted ASC 606 using the modified retrospective method applied to all contracts as of the date of adoption.
+Revenue from Contracts with Customers

+On February 4, 2018, the Company adopted ASC 606 using the modified retrospective method applied to all contracts as of the date of adoption.
 The cumulative effect of initially applying the new revenue standard was recorded as an adjustment to the opening balance of retained earnings within the consolidated balance sheets.
 Under ASC 606, changes were made to the recognition timing or classification of revenues and expenses for the following:

 Description Policy under ASC 605 Policy under ASC 606 Credit card Recognized amounts earned under the private label Recognize amounts earned under private label credit card program credit card and co-branded credit card programs as a and co-branded credit card programs within net sales. reduction of cost of sales and selling, general and administrative expenses.
-Loyalty program Recognized revenue under the incremental cost method Recognize revenue under the deferred revenue method by at the time of purchase by the guest (when points were deferring the recognition of the portion of revenue related earned).
-Recorded a liability for the cost associated with to the earning of loyalty points to a future period when the the future performance obligation to the guest. guest redeems the points or the points expire.
-Gift card breakage Recognize gift card breakage in net sales proportionately be redeemed) within selling, general and administrative as other gift card balances are redeemed. expenses.
+Loyalty program Recognized revenue under the incremental cost method Recognize revenue under the deferred revenue method by Loyalty program at the time of purchase by the guest (when points were deferring the recognition of the portion of revenue related earned).
+Recorded a liability for the cost associated to the earning of loyalty points to a future period when the with the future performance obligation to the guest. guest redeems the points or the points expire.
+Gift card breakage Recognized gift card breakage (amounts not expected Recognize gift card breakage in net sales proportionately to be redeemed) within selling, general and as other gift card balances are redeemed. administrative expenses.
 Sales refund Recognized a sales refund reserve as a net liability Recognize a sales refund reserve on a gross basis as a reserve within accrued liabilities. liability within accrued liabilities and a right of return asset within prepaid expense and other current assets.
-E-commerce Recognized revenue based on delivery of merchandise to revenue the guest. guest based on meeting the transfer of control criteria.
+E-commerce Recognized revenue based on delivery of merchandise Recognize revenue upon shipment of merchandise to the revenue to the guest. guest based on meeting the transfer of control criteria.